Links on Android Authority may earn us a commission. Learn more.

 It has been more than three years since YouTube Premium launched.
 First known as YouTube Red, the service is now bundled with YouTube Music Premium and offers a bunch of perks for a better viewing and listening experience.
 However, even though the service has matured over the years, YouTube Premium hasn’t exactly exploded in popularity.
 The relentless sign-up pop-ups certainly didn’t help, but there are solid arguments in favor of subscribing.

-So, if you are yet to give Premium a try, we are here to tell you the good, the bad, and the ugly about YouTube Premium.
+So, if you are yet to give YouTube Premium a try, we are here to tell you the good, the bad, and the ugly about the service.

 What is YouTube Premium?

 YouTube is the largest video-sharing platform on the web, with plenty of free content for your viewing pleasure.
 So, why is there a premium version, and what does it offer?

 YouTube Premium is the platform’s paid subscription service.
 It replaced YouTube Red and comes with several benefits, most notably removing all ads across YouTube services.
 Here is everything you get with YouTube Premium: